-Zip away by electric sports car to pick seasonal produce from a Michelin-starred restaurant’s garden before heading back for a cooking class.
+Zip away by hybrid sports car to pick seasonal produce from a Michelin-starred restaurant’s garden before heading back for a cooking class.

 Your destination in Versailles is the Domaine de Madame Élisabeth, a stone’s throw from the Palace of Versailles and a gift from Louis XVI to his younger sister.
 Today the Domaine is dedicated to nature, the arts and culture, and it contains agricultural research and training facilities.
 Within its vast green space is Le George’s kitchen garden, spanning nearly 1,800 square metres.
 Fertilized with compost created from the restaurant’s food scraps, the garden supplies an abundance of organic produce for Zanoni’s menu.